 Capsules come in handy for avoiding the bitter taste of Kratom but there’s a downside to this method.
 The best capsule size to use for Kratom is Size 00, which can hold 0.5 grams powder.
 If you need to take 5 grams of Kratom, you have to take 10 capsules in order to achieve the desired effect.
 Some people find this quite challenging to do.
 But then again, capsules are very convenient, particularly when you’re always on the go.

 As for CBD, inhalation is the most popular consumption method.
 This includes vaporization using e-liquids.
 Inhaling CBD is ideal when you need immediate relief.
-It requires 2 to 100 mg per day and is best for urgent situations when you need a quick fix.
+As we ordered some products from RoyalCBD.com and tested with different dosages to come up with an ideal one.
+In conclusion, it requires 2 to 100 mg per day and is best for urgent situations when you need a quick fix.
 The upside of inhaling is that it is fast-acting and easy, but one common issue with vaping is that some people are sensitive to vapor.

 The second best way is to use CBD capsules, tinctures, or other edibles.
 Anyone who can swallow a capsule, from the children to the elderly, can use this method.
 Using CBD in edibles is a popular and affordable option.
 Some even add it to their smoothies or other foods.

 When taking CBD capsules, start with a lower dose and wait for an hour before taking another.
 Unlike inhaling, oral CBD oil takes some time to kick in, but the good news is that the effects tend to last longer.